Skip to main content

 What this dot point is asking

-NESA wants you to evaluate where genetic technologies are heading and the social, ethical and regulatory issues that come with them.
+NESA wants you to evaluate where genetic technologies are heading AND the social, ethical and regulatory issues, and the potential impacts, that come with them.
 Choose two or three specific named technologies rather than listing many.
+The command word is usually "evaluate", so reach a justified judgement; "potential impacts" includes both the upside (medical and environmental benefits) and the durable downside - heritable changes passed to offspring, and resistance evolving in the species we try to control.

 The answer